-In the Add account box (2nd row of Figure 2.23), the user can input a username in the Username textbox as well as input a password in the Password textbox.
+In the Add account box (2nd row ofFigure 2.23), the user can input a username in the Username textbox as well as input a password in the Password textbox.
 Then the user can select an appropriate Access Right from the dropdown list for the user before clicking Add button.
 After clicking it, a new account will be created in the Account List box.
 A username "admin" with an "admin" Access Right is created as the default.
 The maximum number of accounts is 15 accounts.

 If the user wishes to change password for any account, the user can do so in the Change password box (3rd row of Figure 2.23).
 Here, the user has to select a user name from the Username dropdown box first.
-Then, input a password that user would like to change it to in New password textbox before reentering the same password in the Confirm password textbox.
-The Minimun length and the Maximum length of each password can be configured through the Password strength configuration box in the last row of Figure 2.23.
-Note that the users will be reminded during the login procedure with a notification to change their passwords if the passwords have not been changed over the last 30 days.
+Then, input a password that user would like to change it to in New password textbox before re-entering the same password in the Confirm password textbox.
+The Minimun length and the Maximum length of each password can be configured through the Password strength configuration box in the 4th row of Figure 2.23.
+The latest row of Figure 2.23 can change password reminder timer, the default days setting is 30 days.
+Note that the users will be reminded when default setting during the login procedure with a notification to change their passwords if the passwords have not been changed over the last 30 days.
 Figure 2.24 shows the pop-up notification for changing the password.